Matching conditions at null infinity in the presence of logarithms: the role of advanced and retarded radiation: Conclusions

 In this work, we have studied the role of advanced and retarded radiation in determining the asymptotic structure of massless scalar and electromagnetic fields that exhibit radial logarithmic terms near $\mathscr{I}^{\pm}$.
 Assuming that the total incoming energy flux across $\mathscr{I}^{-}$ is finite, we have shown that the final advanced wave, characterized by an asymptotic $\log v$ dependence at late times, leaves a distinctive imprint at $\mathscr{I}^{+}$ in the form of $\log r$ terms.
 Conversely, the first retarded wave completely determines the radial logarithmic behavior in the vicinity of $\mathscr{I}^{-}$.
 This analysis offers both a novel perspective and a coherent physical interpretation of the origin of the radial logarithmic terms.
 Furthermore, the results obtained through this approach coincide with those in Refs. \cite{Fuentealba:2024lll,Fuentealba:2025ekj}, where a spatial-infinity-based route was used.

 Remarkably, this advanced/retarded wave approach enables the determination of the matching conditions for the radial logarithmic terms between the future of past null infinity and the past of future null infinity.
 This is achieved by evaluating the fields in the vicinity of $i^{0}$ and imposing that their asymptotic behaviour be of the Coulombic type, free of $\log r$ contributions at spatial infinity.
 The matching conditions derived using this approach are in exact agreement with those in Refs. \cite{Fuentealba:2024lll,Fuentealba:2025ekj}.
+Our derivation not only confirms, but also provides a new physical insight on these matching conditions.

 As we just stressed, the assumption that there is no logarithmic term at spatial infinity plays a key role in our derivation of the matching conditions.
 This assumption is motivated by the asymptotic behaviour of the elementary solution of the Poissson equation (and of superpositions of such solutions).
 However, this assumption can be relaxed while preserving finiteness of Poincar\'e charges and of the energy fluxes through past and future infinity.
 For instance $\log r/r$ terms with coefficients having definite parity at spatial infinity could be contemplated.
 It is beyond the scope of this paper to investigate the most liberal asymptotic behaviour at spatial infinity that is consistent with the above physical requirements, since the assumed $1/r$ behaviour is sufficient for our purposes.